Does this test have other names?

 Folate is needed to make red blood cells.
 It is also used to repair cells and to make DNA.

 It also helps prevent cellular changes that may lead to cancer.
 Folate is also needed to help a baby's cells multiply during pregnancy.
 Low levels of folate during pregnancy can lead to brain or spine defects in the fetus.
-It can also lead to a type of anemia marked by fewer, but larger, red blood cells.
+It can also lead to megaloblastic anemia.
+This is a type of anemia marked by fewer, but larger, red blood cells.

 Why do I need this test?